· Philipp Leser

 The loss function

 Many would probably start with item 2.
 But I think it is important to start with the loss function.
-Defining a good loss function for a AD system is hard.
+Defining a good loss function for an AD system is hard.
 Or even impossible.
-It involves talking with people who have domain knowledge about the business- or engineering parts of the system that is to be supervised.
-They might be great engineers or domain experts, but it is very likely, that their requirements are quite fuzzy.
+It involves talking to people who have domain knowledge about the business- or engineering parts of the system that is to be supervised.
+They might be great engineers or domain experts, but, it is very likely, that their requirements are quite fuzzy.
 Requirements are always fuzzy in software engineering projects.
 But AD systems (and other systems with non deterministic outcomes) are especially hard.
 It is probably your job to get this as concrete as possible.
-Most likely you will have to come up with a loss function by yourself.
+Most likely, you will have to come up with a loss function by yourself.
 And then sell it to your clients as a good solution.

 Second, you need to accept the fact that the loss function is a moving target and will evolve.